Skip to content

 Best fit for startups

-• SBA may be stronger when the project needs broader flexibility
+• SBA may be stronger when the project needs broader flexibility and bundled funding.

-• Conventional may be stronger when the borrower profile is especially strong and the transaction is straightforward
+• Conventional may be stronger when the borrower profile is especially strong, and the transaction is straightforward

 SBA vs Conventional for Buying a Veterinary Practice